 About me

-I am an Applied Scientist at Amazon AGI.
+I am an Assistant Professor with the ECSE Department of Case Western Reserve University (CWRU).
+Before that, I was an Applied Scientist at Amazon AGI, where I contributed to enhancing the video understanding capabilities of Amazon Nova, a next-generation foundation model.
 I have obtained my PhD degree from the Ming Hsieh Department of Electrical and Computer Engineering (ECE) at University of Southern California in 2023.
 I was advised by Prof. Peter A. Beerel.
 My research interests include energy and latency efficient algorithm-hardware co-design for machine learning at the edge.

-During my PhD tenure, I was fortunate to be a finalist of the Qualcomm Innovation fellowship 2022 (North America), a Ming Hsieh Ph.D. scholar, and a DAC 2021 PhD fellow.
-I was a recipient of the IEEE Graduate Fellowship on Applied Superconductivity 2022, the best Research Assistant (RA) award from USC ECE, and the Annenberg fellowship.
-I have published more than 25 peer-reviewed papers in top-tier venues including Nature Scientific Reports, Frontiers in Neuroscience, ECCV, TCAS-I, DATE, WACV, among others, and received a best paper award nomination at VLSI-SoC 2022.
+During my PhD tenure, I was fortunate to be a recipient of the USC Viterbi School of Engineering’s highest achievement award, The 2024 William Ballhaus Best PhD Dissertation Award, the IEEE Graduate Fellowship on Applied Superconductivity 2022, the best Research Assistant (RA) award from USC ECE, and the Annenberg fellowship.
+I was also a finalist of the Qualcomm Innovation fellowship 2022 (North America), a Ming Hsieh Ph.D. scholar, and a DAC 2021 PhD fellow.
+I have published more than 45 peer-reviewed papers in top-tier venues including Nature Scientific Reports, Frontiers in Neuroscience, ICLR, ECCV, TCAS-I, DATE, WACV, among others, and received a best paper award nomination at VLSI-SoC 2022.
 Lastly, my research on in-sensor computing have been highlighted multiple times here and here by Edge Impulse, a leading semiconductor IP company for TinyML, and USC Viterbi School of Engineering here.

 Prior to joining USC, I attended IIT Kharagpur where I obtained my B.Tech. degree in Instrumentation Engineering with a minor in Electronics and Communication Engineering in 2018.
 I was adjudged the academically best outgoing student in my programme at IIT Kharagpur.